 Dumfries is a town located in Scotland.
 It was at one time a royal burgh in the Dumfries and Galloway council area.
-The town is also known as the “Queen of the South.”
+The city is also known as the “Queen of the South.”
 The town has a population of 49,221 residents per 2011 census data.
 People that reside in Dumfries are known as Doonhamers.
 The town is known for its history as a county town and a market town.

 City Size and Population Density